johnpfay/EnergyPracticum2020/02_ProjectBasedGIS/Blurb-Project-based-GIS.md

 ---

-## Steps in executing a spatial analysis project
+## Discussion: Steps in executing a spatial analysis project

 ### 1. Define problem